Pay Per Token

 - Powered by Venice AI — no Anthropic account needed

-- Bot runs in an isolated Docker container
+- Bot runs in an isolated Docker container (sandboxed, can’t access your system)

 - Model switching — tell the bot “switch to zai-org-glm-5” or “use opus” anytime